dhelgerson/ObsidianVault/README.md

 # ObsidianVault

-a simple respository to store notes and such from msstate
+a simple repository to store notes and such from MSState

+this branch is for the spring 2024 semester.